-Figure 8.
+Figure 9.
 The tectonic ambiance and magmatic source diagrams.
 A. In the diagram of La/Yb versus Sm/Yb ratios for magmatic sources (Yu et al. 2015), the RMMUB and VJC samples are plotted near the Peridotite spinel field, while the SJJS is plotted between the field of peridotite with garnet and peridotite with carbonate and garnet.
 8B-F. Diagrams proposed by Verma et al. (2006), for the study of basic-ultramafic rocks.
 It can be noticed that the RMMUB and VJC samples (circled in purple) are mostly plotted in the IAT field, while SJJS is plotted in the MORB field.
 The bibliographical data used came from 9 mafic-ultramafic rock samples from the SJJS (Teixeira, 1997); and 11 samples from the VJC (Marques et al. 2003b).

-In literature it is proposed that the SJJS would represent a Neoarchean ophiolite (Teixeira, 1997), generated in an extensional environment, similar to the MORB, as the classification indicated.
-On the other hand, the geotectonic setting for the Paleoproterozoic age rocks of the VJC is not well understood but it is discussed by Marques (2003b). author discuss several hypotheses for the petrogenesis of the VJC.
+In the literature, it is proposed that the SJJS would represent a Neoarchean ophiolite (Teixeira, 1997), generated in an extensional environment, similar to the MORB, as the classification indicated.
+On the other hand, the geotectonic setting for the Paleoproterozoic age rocks of the VJC is not well understood but it is discussed by Marques et al. (2003b).
+These authors discuss several hypotheses for the petrogenesis of the VJC.
 Among them, the VJC could be derived from a previously depleted, but metasomatically enriched mantle, representing, then, an old metasomatized subcontinental lithospheric mantle formed by the roots of the Archean craton.

 7.2 Metallogenic Potential